 - Testing for vulnerabilities either manually or by using automated tools to scan for common vulnerability

 - Code quality Analysis to verify that best practices of contract programming are being followed, along with other general software engineering guidelines as well.

 - Unit testing to conduct functionality analysis of the contract and ensure intended behaviour of contract is documented.
 Setting gas consumption limits for functions also comes under this step.

 - Additional testing with automated tools for thorough and deep audit for any potential bug or error

 - Generating end-to-end audit report specifying the identified issues, fixes applied, and other necessary details regarding the smart contract audit.

 When do we need a smart contract audit?

-No matter how experienced a developer is, mistakes can be committed by anyone.
-Therefore, it is highly advised to get your smart contract audited before it is deployed.
+No matter how experienced a developer is, anyone can commit mistakes.
+Therefore, getting your smart contract audited before it is deployed is highly advised.
 This includes getting a complete well-drafted audit report to ensure that there are no bugs or potential hacks possible in your smart contract.